Restoration Shaman Rotation Guide – Legion 7.3

 procs to contribute damage on a priority add or the boss - always be mindful of your mana while choosing to do damage

 During long periods of low healing requirements, cast

 Due to Restoration Shaman's Deep Healing Mastery, choosing the correct target for your spells is the most important skill to develop.
 Focus on the most heavily injured players and pay attention to the positioning of your raid to determine where you will get the most out of your

 Talents are expanded on more in the Talent section of the guide, but a general use raid talent build with a mix of actives and passives is as follows (remember that talents change very frequently depending on encounters and your raids needs) - Torrent, Ancestral Guidance, Ancestral Vigor, Echo of the Elements and High Tide.
 Veteran players and players who are looking to increase their skillcap should learn to play towards Cloudburst Totem's strengths and use it as a default choice in raids unless there is no predictable damage to make use of its bonus healing.

-s.
+s as part of the Resto Shaman rotation.
 Dungeon healing relies heavily on

 .
 Talents for dungeon healing are further expanded on in the talent section of the guide - but generally Undulation, Crashing Waves, Echo of the Elements and Ascendance are the standard talents.
 Some variance may apply for different dungeons.

 Tier 20 Set Bonuses

 , granting it a 100% critical strike bonus for both the intial and over-time portion of the spell.
 Made even more potent with the use of